 NCRM centre organisation

-In January 2020 NCRM entered a new phase with an ESRC award for 5 years.
+In January 2020, NCRM entered a new phase with an ESRC award for five years.
 The new phase focuses on delivering a comprehensive programme of cutting-edge research methods training across the UK.
-This phase is still delivered by the Universities of Southampton, Manchester and Edinburgh but this partnership is significantly enhanced and expanded to include strategically selected Centre partner institutions who will deliver training locally to ensure geographical and subject expertise diversity.
+This phase is still delivered by the Universities of Southampton, Manchester and Edinburgh but this partnership is significantly enhanced and expanded to include strategically selected centre partner institutions who deliver training locally to ensure geographical and subject expertise diversity.

 In previous funding phases, NCRM included research nodes and projects based at various universities.
 Many of these have developed innovative research methods and associated resources.
 You can find out more about past NCRM phases, including details of previous research nodes.

 NCRM is guided by an independent advisory board.